 Hospital Punta Pacifica This hospital is newer than the other three and is considered the most technically advanced hospital in all of Latin America.
 They have state of the art diagnostics.
 They offer advanced video conferencing allowing authorized doctors around the world to watch surgeries, view and analyze patient data.
 This is the only hospital and medical center in the Caribbean and Latin America region affiliated with Johns Hopkins Medicine International.
 Johns Hopkins Medical Center is rated the Number 1 hospital in the USA.

 Many Doctors in Panama are U.S. Trained

-Another reason the health care in Panama has such a good reputation is that many doctors here are U.S. trained and speak English.
-The standards at the top hospitals in Panama compared favorably with those in the U.S., Canada and Europe.
+Another reason the health care in Panama has such a good reputation is that many doctors here are the U.S. trained and speak English.
+The standards at the top hospitals in Panama compared favorably with those in the U.S., Canada, and Europe.

 Panama’s private health insurance is available with several insurance companies including Blue Shield with premiums costing much less than insurance in the U.S. In addition, Panama’s medical fees and hospital stay costs are much cheaper.

 Many Panama expats find that Panama hospital membership plans are a better option than purchasing medical insurance.